Dynamically preparing robust Bell states by time-boundary engineering: Conclusion and discussion

-In this work, we introduce time boundaries into the SSH model and utilize projective measurements to prepare two-particle Bell states in momentum space.
-We derive the parametric conditions for these Bell states and confirm their remarkable robustness against momentum difference between the two particles, gradual time boundaries, and environmental decoherence.
-Such a robustness dates from momentum conservation law.
+In this work, we introduce TBs into the SSH model and utilize projective measurements to prepare the Bell states in momentum space, whose parametric conditions are analytically derived.
+The prepared Bell states hold remarkable robustness against momentum difference between the two particles, gradual time boundaries, and environmental decoherence, for which analytical proofs are provided.
+Such a robustness stems from the momentum conservation law.
 The prepared Bell states maintain high fidelity even under significant parametric time fluctuations.
-Specifically, the fidelity of the prepared Bell states exceeds $99\%$ even as the stochastic disturbances of onsite energies or site-site coupling strengths reach $4\%$.
-By generalizing the SSH model to a multi-band system through adding additional sites per unit cell, we induce multifold time scattering.
-This process also gives rise to high momentum entanglements between two particles on each pair of energy bands, which enriches entanglement resources.
+Specifically, the fidelity of the prepared Bell states exceeds $99\%$ even as the stochastic disturbances of onsite energies or inter-site coupling strengths reach $4\%$.
 Our study establishes a dynamical framework for the preparation of the high-fidelity Bell states, applicable to both fermionic and bosonic excitations, thereby advancing potential applications in quantum technologies.

-Furthermore, topologically protected edge states in two-dimensional (2D) lattices—characterized by robustness against local perturbations \cite{Dong2023Reconfigurable}—have been extensively investigated.
-Concurrently, the interplay between band topology and temporal boundary effects has been established \cite{Wu2024Edge}.
-These foundational studies indicate that the dynamical framework for preparing robust Bell states, which relies on time-boundary engineering and momentum-space projective measurements, could also achieve topological robustness against local stochastic disturbances when implemented in topological systems. \\
+Noticeably, topologically protected edge states in two-dimensional (2D) lattices—characterized by robustness against local perturbations \cite{Dong2023Reconfigurable}—have been extensively investigated.
+Concurrently, the interplay between band topology and TBE has been established \cite{Wu2024Edge}.
+These foundational studies indicate that the dynamical framework for preparing robust Bell states could also achieve topological robustness against local stochastic disturbances when implemented in topological systems.